Back to blog

 • Australia: AUD 1,000 — shipments under AUD 1,000 are typically duty and tax-free

 These thresholds can significantly affect your landed cost calculations.
-A $750 shipment to the US has zero duties and taxes, while a $900 shipment might incur significant charges.
-Smart merchants who understand these thresholds can price their products strategically to maximize the number of orders that fall below the de minimis threshold in their key markets, reducing the complexity of international shipping while maintaining competitive prices.
+The US suspended its $800 threshold in August 2025, so every US-bound shipment now includes duties and taxes in its landed cost — and merchants can no longer split orders to stay under a duty-free threshold.
+For markets that still have a de minimis threshold, smart merchants can price their products strategically to maximize the number of orders that fall below it, reducing the complexity of international shipping while maintaining competitive prices.

 How RateTell Calculates Landed Cost